-MultiProfiler is designed as a companion to NEC MultiSync monitors that feature the powerful and sophisticated SpectraView Engine, such as the P1 and PA Series desktop displays, as well as several X2 Series large-screen displays.
+MultiProfiler is designed as a companion to NEC MultiSync monitors that feature the powerful and sophisticated SpectraView Engine, such as the P1 and PA Series desktop displays, as well as several large-screen displays (see page 52).
 This software provides complete control of the SpectraView Engine in an easy-to-use application.